ShivaGanapathy/ShivaGanapathy/README.md

 ## Hi there 👋

 Hi.
-I'm Shiva, a 1st year computer science student at North Carolina State University.
+I'm Shiva, a computer science student at North Carolina State University.
 I will be joining Meta as a software engineering intern this Summer.
 I love working on projects that have a large impact, and I'm always looking for my next opportunity.

 ## What I'm doing this Summer